Joeic/five/Spreadsheet/README.md

 # Comments to SpreadSheet:

-This project will recognize the string math input and calculate its result
+This project will generate filelogger
 # Assignment Specific Topics